 [Disclaimer: If your doctor recommends medication to help you control your blood pressure, be sure to take it as directed and go for routine monitoring or testing as required.]

-Blood Pressure & Health of Your Heart
+Blood Pressure And Health Of Your Heart

 Blood pressure is how much pressure your heart needs to use to keep blood flowing through your vessels.